 I was using my new iShoot PT-04 CNs as triggers for the two SBs, and I didn't have one problem over the course of two hundred shots.
 I am not sure I would try them at a hundred yards, but close in they work great.
 I also really like the electronic shutter release from Younguo.
 The remote really slows my synch speed (see previous post), but attached to the camera it was great to fire without worrying about my hands moving the camera/tripod.

+I can also see how it would help keep contact with the subject.
+I wasn't hiding behind the camera, and could make eye contact much easier.
+That remote also operates the auto focus on the Nikon, which is nice.
 Eventually we even got the dogs to pose for a few shots (even tougher than the five year old).
 We do have a matched set of labs, and if we can get them to sit still they are pretty darned good looking.
 As you can tell, I am surrounded by blonds.
 I know that would have sounded good a long time ago...

 Of course, as soon as I have tried one thing I am thinking of another.
 I am looking forward to trying out some product type shots with a more high-key look in the upcoming weeks.
 I have several friends lined up to provide products, some large and some small, and as soon as things get a little greener around here I have a plan for a series of shots in my town featuring elements of local life.
 I am hoping to improve not only my lighting skills but also my post production skills with some of these ideas.